nomeata/StrictCheck/Notes.md

 We can simplify the Spec type family drastically, if we shift the burden of generating spec to the user, but provide them with an operator `getSpec` on funcions.
 The `getSpec` operator under the hood will use the same observation mechanism to first turn demand on the ouputs to a partial Context function on the output, and reify the demand on the input.
 (KWF: See above: this is the right solution, I'm very sure.)

 A nice debugging utility is to observe what pattern matches a spec makes on the input to the function under specification, and inspect if it demands more information than the function under spec (because a spec should not really need to).
 And these extra information could be the source of errors in specs.
 But note that a spec which inspects more information than it needs to is not necessarily a wrong one!
 For instance, if a spec says `length list == 0`, that may be more information than the specified function gets access to, but it's another way to write something that could be accomplished via a case statement that would not violate this information requirement.
 Determining if an arbitrary user-written spec is equivalent to some spec which does not violate the causality constraints we calculate is, of course, undecidable.

+Section title: "A Race To The Bottom"

+Maybe use unsafe ref updates to generate things?
+Need heterogenous list of pointers.

+Maybe heterogenous list of multi-hole tree zippers?

+Left-recursive fixpoints for continuations